tesujimath/zfs-dynamic-creator/README.md

 sequencing machine, in response to the sequencing machine creating a directory on the fileserver.

+**IMPORTANT NOTE**: The approach taken by this script does not provide a general solution.
+It relies critically on a known period of quiescence in the affected filesystem tree, during which the operations below are performed.
+If there is filesystem activity there during this period, data loss is likely.
+The approach here is inherently racy, and no amount of tweaking of steps 1 to 6 below can fix this.
+That might not matter in your scenario, but be careful not to deploy this script naively.

 The approach is as follows:

 1. Incron watches a directory for changes according to incrontab rules.